Chicago Blackhawks: 2023–present: Rebuilding and beginning of the Connor Bedard era

 The Blackhawks won the 2023 draft lottery and received the first overall pick in the 2023 NHL entry draft.
 The team drafted Connor Bedard first overall.
 The Blackhawks subsequently made trades to acquire veteran forwards Taylor Hall, Nick Foligno and Corey Perry.
 The team leveraged their excess salary cap space to acquire Josh Bailey and 2026 second-round draft pick from the cap-strapped New York Islanders.
 Bailey's contract was immediately bought out and he was placed on unconditional waivers.
 The Blackhawks signed forward Ryan Donato to a two-year, $4 million contact on the opening day of free agency.

 Rocky Wirtz unexpectedly died on July 25, 2023, at age 70.
 Danny Wirtz, his son, was named the chairman and president of Wirtz Corporation, the company that owns the Blackhawks, on July 30.
 Amidst the transitions in ownership, the Blackhawks continued to struggle on the ice by finishing the 2023–24 NHL season with a 23–53–6 record, marking the second-worst in the NHL and the worst in franchise history since 1974.
 The team was devastated by injuries to several skaters throughout the season, including Bedard, Hall, Andreas Athanasiou, and Colin Blackwell.
 The Blackhawks also terminated the contract of Corey Perry, who violated the team's code of conduct policy.
 Bedard was recipient of Calder Memorial Trophy, awarded to the NHL's top first-year player.

 On December 5, 2024, the Blackhawks fired Luke Richardson after tallying a league-worst 18 points through the first 26 games of the 2024–25 season, naming Anders Sorensen interim head coach.

+Patrick Kane is expected to return to the Blackhawks in the 2026-27 season, having signed a two-year contract.
+On September 15, 2026, Connor Bedard was named captain of the Blackhawks, at 21 years and 60 days old becoming the second youngest captain ever of the franchise after Jonathan Toews.